-Having capital is the engine of any business.
+We all know, capital is the engine of a business.
 For example, a business needs money to hire staff, pay for rentals, recurring expenses and transport costs.
-Without having enough capital will thus hinder growth the particular business.

-In the next paragraphs, I will share five means to raise capital without knocking at the bank door.
+In this blog, I will share with you five proven ways to raise business capital without relying on bank loans.

 Personal Savings as capital for small businesses in Malawi

 Fist option is using personal servings.
 Many people who are in businesses in Malawi and elsewhere financed their small business using personal savings.